 Students are already aware that the senior phase of learning is demanding and challenging.
-As students move into Year 11, we encourage students to thrive on the responsibilities and commitments that they will be faced with and to undertake their studies and the learning activities knowing their chosen pathways will provide a springboard into their future living, learning and employment.
+As students move into Year 11, we encourage them to thrive on the responsibilities and commitments that they will face and to undertake their studies knowing that their chosen pathways will provide a springboard into their future living, learning and employment.